This Page was originally only on lighting in Ancient Egypt but is being expanded to cover lighting up to the introduction of electriity.

 If you are reading this Page on your computer screen or tablet you probably live in a town or village where you take electric lighting for granted: if it gets dark indoors you turn on the light; if you go out at night there are street lights everywhere.
-But until less than a hundred years ago it was not like this at all: even today in many European countries such as Spain there are still whole villages where there is no mains electricity; in Africa and Asia there are still whole countries where there is no mains electricity except in the very largest towns.
+But until less than a hundred years ago it was not like this at all: even today in many European countries there are still whole villages where there is no mains electricity; in Africa and Asia there are still whole countries where there is no mains electricity except in the very largest towns.
 Without electricity almost the only way you can make a light is by burning something.

 Paraffin lamps are quite different from lamps burning oils from animals or plants, and are discussed in their own Section.You can make lamp oil from many different plants by squeezing the oil out of their nuts or seeds.
 Today the cooking oil you can buy in your local supermarket is often a blend (mixture) of several different vegetable oils, some from plants which do not grow in Britain.
 But the Ancient Egyptians and other ancient people could only use plants which grew near where they lived.
 The Greeks and Romans used olive oil, and still do, but olive trees did not grow in Ancient Egypt, so the Ancient Egyptians used oil from flax, walnuts and almonds and other nuts, sunflower and sesame seeds, wheat and castor oil plants.
 The finest lamp oil, used in Pharaoh’s Palaces and in the Temples, was made from sesame seeds.

 You can also make a lamp oil from soft animal fat, but this produces a lot of very unpleasant smoke when it is burnt.
 This is the cheapest lamp oil.
 The Ancient Egyptians used this when they were digging out the Pharaohs’ tombs in the Valley of the Kings, but not when they were doing the paintings on the walls inside the tombs as the smoke would have spoilt them.
-We know this because the Egyptians kept written records of everything, including the numbers of wicks and the amount and type of oil used every day by the tomb builders!
+We know this because the Egyptians kept written records of everything, including the amount and type of oil used every day by the tomb builders!